 There’s one glaring exception: if you’re in bear country.
 The Engel guys made sure to mention the fact that an average sized bear can rip a common cooler to shreds, and when they find a camper’s food stash, they often do.
 Some more expensive coolers, the Engle included, are officially bear-proof.
 Then again, I can’t remember the last time I went boating in bear country…

+NEW ENTRY: Pelican has come out with a new line of super-coolers; see Pelican ProGear Elite Coolers: So Rugged They’re Bear-Proof to read our review.
 Your boat has integrated fishboxes?
 Read “In Search of the Perfect Fishbox” to find out what makes for the best onboard fishboxes.

 Tags: marine coolers